 Closing a project

-Project work, certification preparation and certification exam (approx. 2 days)
+Project work, certification preparation and certification examination (approx. 2 days)

 Supply/demand orientation